Jakubzik/rremind/manpage.md

 With an integer parameter `i`, "rremind" will list the appointments `i` days relative to today. (`rremind -1` will show yesterday's appointments, `rremind 2` will list the appointments on the day after tomorrow).

 With the parameter `when` plus a search string, rremind will list the appointments whose description contains the search string (`rremind when dentist` will list the appointments that contain the word "dentist").

+Color coding: if your file `birthdays.rem` contains the first line `# color=yellow` and `work.rem` the first line `# color=red`, all birthdays will appear yellow, all work-related appointments red.
+Available colors are red, yellow, blue, cyan, and green.

 # OPTIONS